-- appointments can be canceled by either calling me or emailing me; you cannot send a text message to cancel or change an appointment
+- appointments can be canceled by either calling me or emailing me; you cannot text to cancel or change an appointment

 - the timestamp for the cancellation will be the date and time I have received the email or phone call, not the time you sent it

 If we have all of the records before the evaluation begins, it normally takes somewhere around four weeks to complete the report.

 Getting the records is the biggest variable in completing these cases.
 That’s why it’s important to have a careful discussion at the beginning of the consultation to identify the records necessary for the case.

 Follow Up Evaluations